-Step rejected by the registered market participant.
-For dispatch instructions that are rejected or for which no response has been received: The registered market participant is required to maintain its facility loading at the level of the last accepted dispatch instruction, and These instances are deemed non-compliant and will trigger the compliance process.
-5 Market Participant A market participant that expects its registered facility to operate in a manner that, for any reason, differs materially from the IESO 's dispatch instructions shall so notify the IESO as soon as possible.
-6 IESO If a market participant for a registered facility: Confirms that it is rejecting a dispatch instruction, or Does not acknowledge the dispatch instruction, or Notifies the IESO that the facility will be (or is) operating in a manner that differs materially from the dispatch instructions, The IESO will assess the resource shortfall.
+Step Completed by Action 5 Market Participant A market participant that expects its registered facility to operate in a manner that, for any reason, differs materially from the IESO 's dispatch instructions shall so notify the IESO as soon as possible.
+6 IESO If a market participant for a registered facility: Confirms that it is rejecting a dispatch instruction , or Does not acknowledge the dispatch instruction, or Notifies the IESO that the facility will be (or is) operating in a manner that differs materially from the dispatch instructions, The IESO will assess the resource shortfall.
 The IESO may address the resource shortfall by determining that: New dispatch instructions are required (this could include activation of operating reserve), or An emergency operating state must be declared.
-7 IESO When insufficient resources are available via normal market mechanisms to address a resource shortfall, the IESO will declare an Emergency Operating State 40 .
+7 IESO When insufficient resources are available via normal market mechanisms to address a resource shortfall, the IESO will declare an Emergency Operating State .
 8 Market Participant Market participants access the IESO public website to view the most recent advisory notice.
 The advisory notice contains a System Emergency Advisory indicating that an Emergency Operating State is expected.
 9 IESO During commissioning of a generation unit , the IESO may be required to carry additional reserve because of the increased likelihood of unit failure.
 The IESO may contact any facility conducting commissioning tests and requests that these tests halt.
 In some instances, stopping a commissioning test may lead to a shutdown of a generating unit.
 In these cases, judgment is used where the energy provided by the commissioning unit is more valuable than the advantage received by reducing the reserve requirement.
 Note that commissioning units are self-schedulers and price-takers.
 Discontinuing commissioning tests here does not mean that the IESO must allow short-notice offers within the mandatory bid submission window.
+10 Market Participant Market participant receives and complies with the IESO request to discontinue its commissioning test.
+The market participant also informs the IESO that the commissioning test has been halted.
+11 IESO Implement actions to continue to satisfy 10-minute operating reserve requirements.
+Refer to Market Manual 7.1: IESO-Controlled Grid Operating Policies , Appendix B: Emergency Operating State Control Actions.

-40 Refer to Market Manual 7.1: IESO-Controlled Grid Operating Policies, Appendix B for the complete integrated list of emergency operating state control actions.
+Refer to Market Manual 7.1: IESO-Controlled Grid Operating Policies, Appendix B for the complete integrated list of emergency operating state control actions.